magik6k/jLibLXC/README.md

 Distribution
 ----
+`net.magik6k:jliblxc:0.1.0` at the maven central repository

-After compilation the library is at `target/scala-2.10/jliblxc*.jar`
+After malual compilation the library is at `target/scala-2.10/jliblxc*.jar`